AlirezaRoshanzamir/continuous-delivery-course/10-automated-acceptance-testing/presentation.md

 ### Analysis on Iterative Projects
 1. Initially, the analysts will work closely with testers and the customer to deﬁne acceptance criteria.
 2. Once the acceptance criteria have been deﬁned, the analyst and tester sit with the developers who will do the implementation, along with the customer if available.
 The tester works with the developers to agree on a collection of automated acceptance tests.
-3. While the requirement is being implemented, the developers will consult with the analyst if they ﬁnd an area that they don’t understand well enough, or if they have discovered a problem or a more efﬁcient approach to solving the problem that the requirement poses.
+3. While the requirement is being implemented, the developers will consult with the analyst if they ﬁnd an area that they don't understand well enough, or if they have discovered a problem or a more efﬁcient approach to solving the problem that the requirement poses.
 4. When the developers believe that they have completed the work (passed associated unit, component, and acceptance tests), they will demonstrate it to the analyst, the tester, and the customer.
 5. Once the analyst and the customer are happy that the requirement has been fulﬁlled, it moves on to testing by the testers.